sudara/melatonin_blur/README.md

 ### Animating Shadows

 For paths like slider thumbs that look the same but move around, the underlying path data *will* be different as it moves, invalidating the blur cache.
-I've optimized single channel blurs to make this trivial, but there's open issues to investigate options for improving caching here.
+I've optimized single channel blurs to make this trivial, but there's an open issue for improving cache performance here.

 ### Full Color Blurs